SCIFIHISTORY.NET

 Yes, yes, yes!
 I'm aware that Weaver is back in the next chapter -- Alien: Resurrection (1997) -- but what I meant was that this was the original Ripley as the one in that film is a clone of her.
 Calm down, haters.
 Still, Alien 3 took the franchise in a somewhat dark turn as fans didn't quite warm to this particular chapter as the script ended up offing the other survivors of Jim Cameron's Aliens (1986), a development long-time fans couldn't quite get beyond.
 Still, the motion picture was nominated for an Academy Award for 'Best Visual Effects' and went on to achieve a solid number of other nominations and top prizes.
 That's certainly no small feat, especially for an adventure many fans feel was a creative misstep.

 A star is born!
-On this day in 2001, Battle Queen 2020 took a sexy swing at depicting post-Apocalyptic Earth (on home video).
-It starred the lovely Julie Strain, and here's the plot summary from IMDB.com:
+On this day in 2001 (in the U.S.), Battle Queen 2020 took a sexy swing at depicting post-Apocalyptic Earth (on home video).
+Directed by Daniel D'Or, the SciFi/Fantasy Julie Strain, Jeff Wincott, and Brian Frank.
+Here's the plot summary from IMDB.com:

 "After a civilization is all but wiped out by a comet, evil forces take advantage of the weak.
 A powerful woman fights back for the sake of the vulnerable."

 A star is born!
-On this day in 2004, Boa Vs. Python slithered its way on home video.
-This feature starred David Hewlett and Jaime Bergman, and here's the plot summary from IMDB.com:
+On this day in 2004 (in the U.S.), Boa Vs. Python slithered its way on its first television broadcast.
+Directed by David Flores, the SciFi/Fantasy feature starred David Hewlett, Jaime Bergman, and Angel Boris Reed.
+Here's the plot summary from IMDB.com:

 "After an overly ambitious businessman transports an 80-foot python to the United States, the beast escapes and starts to leave behind a trail of human victims.
 An FBI agent and a snake specialist come up with a plot to combat the creature by pitting it against a bioengineered, 70-foot boa constrictor.
 It's two great snakes that snake great together!"